-The application deadline is April 1 of the year prior to participation.
+The application deadline is May 1 of the year prior to participation.
 Applicants will be notified by email within a week of the application deadline of their admission status.
 Admitted students must submit an application to Graduate College by June 15 and pay the application fee.

-Application Packet: All applications must be submitted to the BMI Graduate Coordinator electronically.
-Each electronic application packet should be sent in one email and include three attached documents:
+Application Packet: All applications must be submitted to the BMI Graduate Support Coordinator electronically.
+Each electronic application packet should be sent in one email and include the following attached documents: